Vineyards around Stuttgart in Württemberg – A visit to Schwarz Weingut

 For small wineries, it can be difficult to run a certified organic vineyard according to the rule book and be completely in the hands of weather and pests.
 A sudden downpour or an invasion of pests can turn a promising harvest into a disaster in just a few days.

-- Organic farming or not is not always better or worse - but we have to talk about it! says Stefanie when the question of organic farming comes up.
+- Organic farming or not is not always neither better nor worse - but we need to talk about it! says Stefanie when the question of organic farming comes up.

 Stefanie exemplifies the complexity of an organic viticulturist being allowed to spray his crops with natural copper, but too much copper kills all life in the soil under the vine.
 Everything is not black or white about organic farming and Stefanie believes that we need to talk more about what needs to be done in general to promote biodiversity and sustainability in the wine industry.